-- Primary sites for industrial development currently available or are identified in the County's Future Land Use Plan for industrial use were identified by the Santa Rosa EDO. - The Santa Rosa EDO provided a master list of "export" businesses or other facilities whose service territories extend beyond the County along with their current employment. - The County's Property Appraiser's website was used to identify the site and building sizes of each business and the amount of Ad Valorem and Non-Ad Valorem Taxes paid by each one. - The City of Milton provided information on current wastewater treatment use by each business. - The Santa Rosa EDO provided a profile of the number of contacts and "real" prospects they service in a typical year along with a breakdown of the types of the real prospects (manufacturing, warehouse/distribution, office, other), the range of and most common site and building sizes, anticipated employment, and any typical special requirements (for instance, rail served sites). - RIMS II data for the Pensacola-Ferry Pass-Brent Metropolitan Statistical Area (MSA) was procured from the US Bureau of Economic and used to project indirect employment and wages. - Current wastewater treatment fees were provided by the City of Milton. - Current Building Permit fees were obtained from the Santa Rosa County GoPermits website. - Average industrial construction costs were obtained from R.S.
-Means Company and confirmed by sources active in the construction and engineering industry in the Santa Rosa/Escambia County area.
+- Primary sites for industrial development currently available or are identified in the County's Future Land Use Plan for industrial use were identified by the Santa Rosa EDO. - The Santa Rosa EDO provided a master list of "export" businesses or other facilities whose service territories extend beyond the County along with their current employment. - The County's Property Appraiser's website was used to identify the site and building sizes of each business and the amount of Ad Valorem and Non-Ad Valorem Taxes paid by each one. - The City of Milton provided information on current wastewater treatment use by each business. - The Santa Rosa EDO provided a profile of the number of contacts and "real" prospects they service in a typical year along with a breakdown of the types of the real prospects (manufacturing, warehouse/distribution, office, other), the range of and most common site and building sizes, anticipated employment, and any typical special requirements (for instance, rail served sites). - RIMS II data for the Pensacola-Ferry Pass-Brent Metropolitan Statistical Area (MSA) was procured from the US Bureau of Economic and used to project indirect employment and wages. - Current wastewater treatment fees were provided by the City of Milton. - The City of Milton provided a breakdown of its existing treatment plant's GPD flow for commercial, residential and industrial use. - Current Building Permit fees were obtained from the Santa Rosa County GoPermits website

+- Average industrial construction costs were obtained from R.S.
+Means Company and confirmed by sources active in the construction and engineering industry in the Santa Rosa/Escambia County area. - 5.
 All the information above was used to calculate average site and facility sizes, employment, and taxes paid.
 These were used to project future development and job creation.
 This information was analyzed by an independent consultant to create a projection of anticipated development over a 10-year period that includes estimated construction and construction value; building permit fees; Ad Valorem and Non-Ad Valorem Taxes paid; direct employment and wages; and indirect employment and wages.

-5. Describe how the impacts to the disproportionately affected counties will be measured long term.
+Describe how the impacts to the disproportionately affected counties will be measured long term.